yancath/acnh-twin/README.md

 ## Bugs

-There are still some CSS styling errors when used on mobile phpnes (moreso on flexbox as this is VERY new to me)
+There are still some CSS styling errors when used on mobile phpnes (moreso on flexbox as this is very new to me)

 ## API Reference